 The BIS, or belt-in-seat type of restraint, was created in an attempt to remedy the sliding problems associated with the inertia reel style restraints.
 While still essentially a three-point system, the shoulder attachment location is actually moved to the backrest of the seat.
 Some claim that this type of restrain is safer in rollover crashes, but this is a subject of debate.

 The Five-Point Harness is commonly found in child safety seats, race cars and other high-performance vehicles.
 While it is somewhat restrictive when compared to most other seat belts, these belts are acknowledged as one of the safer types of seat belt designs currently available.
-An important design of these restraints is that each side of the “lap” section connects into a center belt and lock located between the legs of the occupant (which prevents vertical movement in the event of a rollover), while there are a separate belt for each shoulder.
+An important design of these restraints is that each side of the “lap” section connects into a center belt and lock located between the legs of the occupant (which prevents vertical movement in the event of a rollover), while there is a separate belt for each shoulder.
 Another important design feature is that these belts are generally never fastened to the seat – they are bolted into the vehicle itself.

 Injured by a Seat Belt?
-You Need Knowledgeable Connecticut Representation
+You Need Knowledgeable Connecticut Representation.

-In a 30 mph collision, it is estimated that a 160-pound person who is not wearing a seat belt can strike a windshield or other object with as much as 4,000 pounds of force.
+In a 30 mph collision, it is estimated that a 160-pound person who is not wearing a seat belt can strike a windshield or another object with as much as 4,000 pounds of force.

 While this illustrates the life-saving power of seat belts, it also shows how much force can be exerted against the body by seat belts during an accident.
-Through simple physics, seat belts can cause serious injuries, like internal bleeding, cracked ribs, or spinal cord injuries.
+Through simple physics, seat belts can cause serious injuries, like internal bleeding, cracked ribs or spinal cord injuries.

 If you have been injured in a collision, and suspect that your seat belt malfunctioned, or that it caused or worsened your injuries, the attorneys at Jonathan Perkins Injury Lawyers can help.
-Our personal injury attorneys have experienced dealing with all types of car accidents as well as injuries caused by seat belts.
-If you think you may have a claim, call us today at 1-800-PERKINS, or use our case evaluation form to have one of our experienced Connecticut accident attorneys evaluate your case for free.
+Our personal injury attorneys have experience dealing with all types of car accidents as well as injuries caused by seat belts.
+If you think you may have a claim, call us today at 800-PERKINS, or use our case evaluation form to have one of our experienced Connecticut accident attorneys evaluate your case for free.